yuvikaKathaith/IMD/README.md

 # Stevenson Temp Automation
 Automated temperature reading system for Stevenson Screens using image processing and IoT, developed during internship at IMD, New Delhi.
+This repository contains the experimental source code and a sample dataset for demonstration.

 ## Tech Stack
 - Python, OpenCV, NumPy